mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     <img src="/services/edge-lb/img/edgelb-deployment-status.png" alt="Configuring Edge-LB API settings">
     </p>

+%%% add the Important block code here...
 Although you can add and modify settings directly in the web-based console from the Catalog, do not start the services until after you have created the service account principal, configured the appropriate permissions, and completed the remaining installation steps.
-If you attempt to start the Edge-LB pool service without completing the other installation steps, the deployment will start but not be able to resolve to a healthy Running state.
+If you attempt to start the Edge-LB pool service without completing the other installation steps, the deployment will start, but not be able to resolve to a healthy Running state.

 <a name="create-local-repo"></a>

 # Deploy using a local catalog
-If you have an isolated network that cannot connect directly to the internet, you need to deploy a local catlog containing your own set of packages.
-To create the local catalog, you must build a customized Docker image repository before you can add the Edge-LB packages.
+If you have an isolated network that cannot connect directly to the Internet, you need to deploy a local catalog containing your own set of packages.
+To create the local catalog, you must build a customized Docker&reg; image repository before you can add the Edge-LB packages.

 For detailed instructions about creating a local catalog, see [DC/OS universe deployment](/1.13/administering-clusters/deploying-a-local-dcos-universe/#certified).

 ## Before you begin
 You must have access to [Git](https://git-scm.com/) to create the local catalog.
-If you are using `git` on UNIX or Linux, see the [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If you are using `git` on UNIX&reg; or Linux&reg;, see the [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Create the local repository
 Before you can add Edge-LB packages to your local catalog, you must copy the Mesosphere Universe repository to create a local directory location.